lone-star/voosh-test/README.md

 - I had to use https://crossorigin.me/ in order to bypass CORS without having to write server-side code.
 - The ToyStory image gives 404.
-- Strangely, loading IMDB images from `.surge.sh` returns 403s.
+- Strangely, sometimes loading IMDB images from `.surge.sh` returns 403s.
+- The initial loading time is quite long (Since I am doing an HTTP request in order to access the movie list).
+  Adding a spinner would greatly improve the UX.